+- 17. The following principles apply to the operation of the Code of Student Discipline: - All aspects of this Code are to be consistent with the QMUL Equal Opportunities Policy Statement. - Anyone who is accused of misconduct under the terms of this Code of Discipline is presumed innocent until guilt is determined.

+It is the responsibility of QMUL to establish that misconduct has occurred.
+The standard of proof required is the balance of probabilities: that is, it is more likely than not that the alleged misconduct occurred.

+- Students will be given written notice of aAllegations of misconduct made about themand other formal notifications will be provided in writing, normally by email. - Students willI, and will be afforded an opportunity to respond to an allegation of misconduct before a decision is made, except where suspension pending investigation is required as outlined under paragraph xx below.

-- 14. The following principles apply to the operation of the Code of Student Discipline: - 15.
-All aspects of this Code are to be consistent with the QMUL Equal Opportunities Policy Statement. - 16.
-Anyone who is accused of misconduct under the terms of this Code is presumed innocent until guilt is determined. - 17.
-Students may be represented or accompanied by any person of their choosing.
-Normally, a maximum of two individuals are permitted to accompany a student at the meeting or hearing. - 18.
-If the Principal, or a named officer, believes that a criminal offence has been committed s/he may refer the case to the Police (see paragraph 52). - 19.
-No person who has had any significant prior involvement in a given case will be involved in considering a complaint of misconduct under this Code. - 20.
-Students are given notice in writing of allegations of misconduct made about them, and there are specified minimum timeframes after which the hearing can take place once notice of it has been given to allow the student time to prepare his/her defence. - 21.
-Students receive a fair and impartial hearing. - 22.
-All formal notices to students are made in writing, normally via email, although these may be handed to the student personally by a member of QMUL staff; delivered to the student's room in a hall of residence; or by post. - 23.
-If a student, having been given proper notice, fails to attend a meeting or hearing under this Code without a reasonable explanation, the meeting or hearing may proceed as planned.
-In the event that the student is not able to attend a meeting or hearing, for good reason, it may be rearranged.
+- At all stages of the process sStudents may be represented or accompanied by any person of their choosing. - Normally, a maximum of two one individuals is are permitted to accompany a student at the a meeting or hearing. - 21.10.
+If the President and Principal, or a named officer, believes that a criminal offence has been committed s/he may refer the case to the Police (see paragraph 52xx). - 22.11.
+No person who has had any significant prior involvement in a given-case will be involved in considering an allegation complaint of misconduct under this Code.

+Code of Student Discipline: Regulations for the Management of Student Misconduct

+Formatted: Left, Line spacing: single, No bullets or numbering

+Formatted: Justified, Indent: Left: -0.96 cm, Hanging: 0.96 cm, Space Before: 0 pt, Line spacing: single, Numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: -1 cm + Indent at: 0 cm, Tab stops: 1.27 cm, Left

+Formatted: Indent: Hanging: 0.96 cm

+Formatted: Indent: Hanging: 0.96 cm

+Formatted: Not Expanded by / Condensed by

+Formatted: Indent: Hanging: 0.96 cm

+Formatted: Right, Indent: Left: 0.25 cm, Hanging: 0.96 cm, Line spacing: single, No bullets or numbering

+Formatted: Left, Indent: Left: 0.31 cm, Hanging: 0.96 cm, Right: 0.04 cm, Tab stops: Not at 1.21 cm

+23. Students are given notice in writing of allegations of misconduct made about them, and there are specified minimum timeframes after which the hearing can take place once notice of it has been given to allow the student time to prepare his/her defence.

+24.12.
+Students shall receive a fair and impartial hearing.

+Formatted: Left, Line spacing: single

+- 13. When determining the penalty to be applied consideration will be given to: - [a] The seriousness of the misconduct. - [b] The student's previous disciplinary record. - [c] The conduct of the student following the misconduct. - [d] If the misconduct has been admitted. - [e] Any mitigating factors as applicable

+25. All formal notices to students are made in writing, normally via email, although these may be handed to the student personally by a member of OMLIL staff: delivered to the student's room in a hall of residence; or by post-